Child Inclusive Mediation - A Guide For Parents

 What is Child Inclusive Mediation (CIM)?

 This meeting is voluntary for your child and what they talk about is confidential.
 We work hard to create a safe space where they can express themselves.
 We then work together to find the words they want to pass back to you, via us.
-We relay their exact words to you at your next joint meeting.
+With your child’s consent, these will then be passed back to you in the next meeting.

 Your child does not take part in your mediation meeting usually.
 The information they may relay is for you to use in your decision making as their parents.

-You may find the information in this link helpful: https://www.familymediationcouncil.org.uk/family-mediation/mediation-meetings-sessions/can-children-involved-sessions/
+You may find the information in this page from the Family Mediation Council helpful.

 In the meeting we do more than just ask what your children think about things at home.